kateinoigakukun/jco/packages/preview2-shim/README.md

 WASI Preview2 implementations for Node.js & browsers.

+In Node.js, comprehensive compatibility is available for all WASI subsystems.

 Browser support is considered experimental, and not currently suitable for production applications.

-Node.js support is currently being stabilized, which can be tracked in https://github.com/bytecodealliance/jco/milestone/1.

 # License